Moonie01/Skills_Adv-Programming/README.md

 2.2 Key Features

-  - Executive Summary: View key performance indicators such as lowest return, highest volume, highest price, and portfolio Sharpe ratio.
+  - Executive Summary: View key performance indicators such as lowest return, highest volume, highest price, and portfolio Sharpe Ratio.

   - Portfolio Composition: Use interactive sliders to adjust stock weights and visualize the composition with a pie chart.
+The sliders let the user decide the size of the investment in one specific stock.
+The absolute investment is then automaticallz converted into normalized portfolio weights of the selected stocks.

   - Summary Statistics: Examine detailed statistics of prices and returns.

   - Stock Analysis: Analyze historical stock prices, log-returns, and correlations among selected stocks.

-  - Risk Metrics: Analyze annualized standard deviation, variance, and Sharpe ratio.
+  - Risk Metrics: Analyze annualized standard deviation, variance, and Sharpe Ratio.
 Visualize annualized volatility in a plot with a rolling window of 1 month.

   - Monte Carlo Simulation: Allows to simulate the stocks' and portfolio's performance in a unique Monte Carlo setting.